DerekCook/CoreMidi4J/README.md

 [Homebrew](http://brew.sh) to install Maven: once you have followed Homebrew&rsquo;s own install instructions, simply run `brew install maven` to install Maven.)

+Of course you will also need a Java development environment.
+Even though CoreMidi4J still can be used as far back as JDK 1.7, you need at least JDK 1.8 to build it.

 Once you have Xcode and Maven, to build CoreMidi4J `cd` into the directory containing the Maven project specification `pom.xml` (you